Rockefeller Apartments: Critical reception

 The Rockefeller Apartments were significantly different from previous apartment developments in the city, in that the design aimed to prioritize illumination and air rather than the number of residential units.
 At the building's opening, Architectural Forum magazine's editors praised the building for lacking any "idiocies" of a modern architectural style, such as corner windows facing each other, as well as horizontal and vertical "treatments".
 The editors wrote: "Here is sound building, architecture which carries conviction."
 Architectural critic Lewis Mumford wrote that the building was "the most brilliant and most successful example of modern architecture in the city", and that the ornament "begins to sing like the four-and-twenty blackbirds" when it was perceived from a certain vantage point.
 Mumford, in particular, praised the curved vertical bays and the glass parapets at the upper stories.

 Praise of the building continued in later years.
-Architectural writer Robert A. M. Stern, in his 1987 book New York 1930, said the complex was the first middle-class apartments to be built in Midtown Manhattan in five years.
-According to Stern, they "introduced a new elegance to efficiently, organized, modestly scaled accommodations and demonstrated that nonhistorical architecture need not necessarily be harsh and mechanistic".
+Architectural writer Robert A. M. Stern and the co-authors of his 1987 book New York 1930 said the complex was the first middle-class apartments to be built in Midtown Manhattan in five years.
+According to Stern and his co-authors, the apartments "introduced a new elegance to efficiently, organized, modestly scaled accommodations and demonstrated that nonhistorical architecture need not necessarily be harsh and mechanistic".
 Critic Carter B. Horsley wrote that the project's relatively cheap cost and lack of detailing were positive attributes for the building.
 Referencing Mumford's comments, Horsley stated, "As a midblock, mid-rise design, it is very attractive even when the blackbirds are not whirring."